-split his monopoly profits with his workers.40 While team production41 can be, and is, seen as a principled way to foster a more effective organization, there is no good reason why the concept could not also be adapted to a labor-owner coalition to facilitate a monopoly's success.
-The Ford team was not an independent board allocating profit (which is the approximate team production conceptualization42), but an entrepreneur understanding that if labor was not with him, the assembly line would stop dead.43
+production can be, and is, seen as a principled way to foster a more effective organization, there is no good reason why the concept could not also be adapted to a labor-owner coalition to facilitate a monopoly's success.
+The Ford team was not an independent board allocating profit (which is the approximate team production conceptualization), but an entrepreneur understanding that if labor was not with him, the assembly line would stop dead.